Meta-Monomorphizing Specializations: Abstract

 \section{Abstract}

 Achieving zero-cost specialization remains a fundamental challenge in programming language and compiler design.
 It often necessitates trade-offs between expressive power and type system soundness, as the interaction between conditional compilation and static dispatch can easily lead to unforeseen coherence violations and increased complexity in the formal model.
 This paper introduces meta-monomorphizing specializations, a novel framework that achieves specialization by repurposing monomorphization through compile-time metaprogramming.
 Instead of modifying the host compiler, our approach generates meta-monomorphized traits and implementations that encode specialization constraints directly into the type structure, enabling deterministic, coherent dispatch without overlapping instances.
 We formalize this method for first-order, predicate-based, and higher-ranked polymorphic specialization, also in presence of lifetime parameters.
-Our evaluation, based on a Rust implementation using only existing macro facilities, demonstrates that meta-monomorphization enables expressive specialization patterns—previously rejected by the compiler---while maintaining full compatibility with standard optimization pipelines.
+Our evaluation, based on a Rust implementation using only existing macro facilities, demonstrates that meta-monomorphization enables expressive specialization patterns---previously rejected by the compiler---while maintaining full compatibility with standard optimization pipelines.
 We show that specialization can be realized as a disciplined metaprogramming layer, offering a practical, language-agnostic path to high-performance abstraction.
 A comprehensive study of public Rust codebases further validates our approach, revealing numerous workarounds that meta-monomorphization can eliminate, leading to more idiomatic and efficient code.
+An empirical evaluation on 16 micro-benchmarks confirms that compile-time specialization matches or outperforms runtime \texttt{TypeId}-based dispatch, and demonstrates expressiveness gains on patterns---such as lifetime-based dispatch, higher-ranked types, compound predicates, and wildcard matching---that runtime dispatch structurally cannot express.